 • If a CO detector sounds, move to fresh air immediately and if experiencing carbon monoxide poisoning symptoms call 911.
 If no symptoms exist, call a qualified contactor immediately to have appliances checked.
 (There may be a few for this service.)

 • Stay away from down or sagging power lines and any debris that might be entangled with power lines.

-• Don’t touch anything a power line maybe touching; including trees, fences and puddles.
-A good rule is if you are in a safe location (like your house or car), stay there and then make sure you notify Consumers Energy.
+• Don't touch anything a power line may be touching; including trees, fences and puddles.
+A good rule is if you are in a safe location (like your house or car), stay there and then make sure you notify your local electricity provider.

 • Be sure children and pets also maintain a safe distance.

 • Don't attempt to remove limbs or other debris from lines.

 • Don't interfere with utility crews while they are working.

 • Keep one light on so you'll know when your electricity has been restored.

 • If power is lost, switch electronic devices such as cell phones to a power saving mode and keep all non-essential calls to a minimum to prolong battery life.

 • Keep non-essential travel to a minimum.
 If you are leaving the house, turn the main breaker off.
 This will reduce the chance of appliance damage and safety problems if power is restored while you're away.

 • Monitor your local radio station or your power company's web site on your mobile device to get the most current information on estimated restoration times.